 I have in my notes from 2014 that this recipe is adapted from Wolfgang Puck, an Austrian-American chef of Food Network fame.
 Although we’ve substituted apple types and changed quantities, the basic ingredients are the same — apples, lemon juice, walnuts, cinnamon, honey and Passover red wine.

-There are many types of apples which can be used including Fuji, Granny Smith and Honey Crisp.
+Many types of apples can be used to make haroset including Fuji, Granny Smith and Honey Crisp.
 A tart, crisp apple works best.
-I found these Honey Crisp apples when I when shopping and purchased them.
-You could also use a combination of apples.
+I found these Honey Crisp apples on my shopping trip.
+You can also use a combination of apples.

 Secret Ingredient